stjet/Faucet-v2/documentation/config.md

 ### Global `config.json` properties

-- `self`: The url of your faucet, might cause problems if set incorrectly
+- `self`: The url of your faucet, might cause problems if set incorrectly.
 - `name`: The name of your faucet.
-Do not remove `<coin>` as it will be replaced with the name of the coins enabled
+Do not remove `<coin>` as it will be replaced with the name of the coins enabled.
 - `db`: Database.
-MongoDB is hardcoded, so this should not be changed
+MongoDB is hardcoded, so this should not be changed.
-- `port`: The port of the faucet's server
+- `port`: The port of the faucet's server.
-- `owner`: The faucet owners name
+- `owner`: The faucet owners name.
 - `logo`: Your logo.
 To use a custom logo, set to `true` and place your own `logo.png` inside `files/img/`.
-If false or left undefined, it will display a generic logo
+If false or left undefined, it will display a generic logo.
-- `unopened_reduced_payouts`: Set to `true` to reduce payouts to unopened accounts
+- `unopened_reduced_payouts`: Set to `true` to reduce payouts to unopened accounts.

 ### `secrets` properties